RichBurman/Project_2_Football_Quiz/README.md

 # Football Quiz

-The Football Quiz website is for people who wish to take part in a fun football quiz game.
-The website allows users to enter their name and answer 10 football related questions to test their football knowledge.
-It is a exciting website for football fans around the world to test their knowledge, whilst trying to achieve 10 correct answers out of 10!
+The Football Quiz website is for people who wish to take part in a fun football themed quiz game.
+The website allows users, after entering their name, to test their football knowledge by answering 10 football related questions.
+It is an exciting website for football fans around the world, with the main aim of trying to achieve 10 correct answers out of 10!

 [Here is the live version of the project](https://richburman.github.io/Project_2_Football_Quiz/)